 To make this headboard, you can use either new or reclaimed wood.

-If you are using new wood, you can create a rustic look by roughing up the wood before painting (AKA have your nieces and nephew pound it up on their gravel driveway in their jammies!.
-By banging up the wood with a hammer, screws, and nails you can achieve dents and dings that will make the wood look weathered and worn after it is painted.
+If you are using new wood, you can create a rustic look by roughing up the wood before painting (AKA have your nieces and nephew pound it up on their gravel driveway in their jammies!
+You can also bang up the wood with a hammer, screws, and nails and can achieve dents and dings that will make the wood look weathered and worn after it is painted.

-Once the wood has been roughed up, give it a wash of Miss Mustard Seed’s Milk Paint in Shutter Gray paint to make the wood look like aged cedar.
+Once the wood has been roughed up, give it a wash of grey milk paint to make the wood look like aged cedar.

-Create a paint wash by watering down your paint, so that it is thinner than normal.
-For this project, Miss Mustard Seed Milk Paint was used as it has an authentic, all-natural look and feel that was ideal.
+Create a paint wash by watering down your paint so that it is thinner than normal.
+I like to use one part milk paint mix to three parts of water.
+For this project, milk paint was used as it has an authentic, all-natural look and feel that was ideal.

 Finish off all of the boards with a coat of Furniture Wax for protection.
 This creamy wax will protect your new headboard and keep it looking beautiful.